Skip to content

 Why did Adam eat the fruit if he knew better?

-But love that refuses God is not love.
-It is worship of the creature.
-Adam chose the creature over the source.
-And in doing so he broke both.
+What is not inference is the result.
+Love that refuses God is not love rightly ordered.
+It is worship of the creature, whatever tenderness dressed it.
+Adam chose the creature over the source, and in doing so he broke both the relationship and the world that depended on it.

 See The Fall in the main essay.